-Figure 2 shows the actual number of births and deaths each year from 2010 to 2019.
-Over the 10 year period to 2019, the number of births has averaged around 5,600 a year.
-The number of deaths over the same period has averaged about 2,450.
-The last 3 years has seen a reduction in the number of births and an increase in the number of deaths, as Figure 2 shows.
+Figure 2 shows the actual number of births and deaths in Croydon each year from 2011 to 2020.
+Over the 10 year period to 2020, the number of births has averaged around 5,600 a year.
+The number of deaths over the same period has averaged about 2,500.
+The number of deaths last year is up 21% on the previous year due to Covid-19 and there has been a slight reduction in the number of births compared to the previous year.